Albert Wesker: Other appearances

 Wesker appears in several of the Resident Evil live-action film series.
 His character was adapted for the 2007 live-action film Resident Evil: Extinction.
 This version of Wesker is the head of the Umbrella Corporation, unlike Wesker's role in the games as a renegade high-ranking Umbrella researcher.
 He runs Umbrella's operations from behind the scenes, holding meetings via hologram with his underground board of directors in Tokyo.
 Originally, Wesker's character was not intended to be in the film, with his role and lines in the script being given to Commander Okamoto.
 He reappears in 2010's Resident Evil: Afterlife as the main antagonist of the film.
 He later appears in Resident Evil: Retribution (2012) as a defector from Umbrella, who sends Ada to rescue Alice from an underground Russian Umbrella outpost run by the Red Queen, who has taken over the rest of Umbrella.
 Wesker returns in the sixth film, Resident Evil: The Final Chapter (2016), where he betrays Alice.
 She then tracks him down to the Hive and kills him.
 His death triggers a dead man's switch, which destroys the Hive and everyone within, including Alicia Marcus, the Umbrella High Command, and thousands of others held in stasis.
 In the reboot film Resident Evil: Welcome to Raccoon City (2021), he is portrayed as a more sympathetic police officer for the Raccoon Police Department and serves as a secondary antagonist.
 Notwithstanding his appearance in the Resident Evil Netflix series (2022), which delves into his backstory and personal experiments with human cloning.

 Wesker is a playable character in several non-canonical Resident Evil games.
 (Note: Sources that cite Wesker as a playable character in several non-canonical Resident Evil games include:) He features in numerous Resident Evil mobile games.
 He appears in two games in the Marvel vs. Capcom franchise and in the asymmetrical survival horror game Dead by Daylight (2016).
 He also makes a cameo appearance as an unlockable alternate skin in Lost Planet 2 (2010), Street Fighter V (2016) for Urien as an alternate skin, as a spirit in the Nintendo crossover video game Super Smash Bros.
 Ultimate (2018), in the digital collectible card game Teppen (2019), and Astro Bot (2024).
+In Pragmata (2026), an unclaimed website, aweskerproduction.com, referenced in the billboards, was filled with Resident Evil memes, including Wesker after a Russian player capitalized it.

 Wesker features in novelizations of the first game and Code: Veronica.
 In the former, titled The Umbrella Conspiracy, Wesker is attacked by multiple Chimeras and fatally wounded; he manages to awaken the Tyrant, which kills him.
 Several comic books based on the games were released, and he is a character in Bandai's Resident Evil Deck Building Card Game (2011).
 Merchandise featuring Wesker includes action figures and gun replicas.